Arthur Hugh Montagu Butler: Career

 In addition to his work at the library, Butler also acted as Secretary of Commissions to Lords Chancellors Robert Reid, 1st Earl Loreburn and Richard Haldane, 1st Viscount Haldane, as well as Secretary to the Statute Law Revision Committee, 1902–22.

 Butler oversaw the library alone during the First World War, when his assistant librarian, Charles Travis Clay, was serving overseas.
-After the war, Butler and Clay started the process of creating a new card catalogue for the library's law books as a replacement Sandford Arthur Strong's Victorian era catalogue.
+After the war, Butler and Clay started the process of creating a new card catalogue for the library's law books as a replacement for Sandford Arthur Strong's Victorian era catalogue.

 On 18 January 1922, Butler booked a room for himself under a false name at the Midland Grand Hotel, St. Pancras.
 He was found in the bathroom shortly afterwards suffering from a severe wound to the throat in an apparent suicide attempt.
 He was transferred to University College Hospital, where he underwent surgery and recovered.
 He resigned his position on health grounds that year and was succeeded by Clay as librarian.